dreazz97/Authentication-Authorization-and-Image-Upload-WebAPP/README.md

 # Authentication-and-Image-Upload-Perfil

+Dependencies and Technologies: Multer, Node.js, Express, MongoDB

-Project that takes in authentication with JWT and email verification, let's the user upload images to their profile using Multer.
+Project that takes in authentication with JWT and email verification, lets the user upload images to their profile.